eitanbenjam/docker_jenkins/README.md

 5. ${local_folder}/xml_conf/org.jenkinsci.plugins.docker.commons.tools.DockerTool.xml : define docker binary (jenkins will download from internet on first time)
 6. ${local_folder}/xml_conf/scriptApproval.xml - disable docker security so jenkins container can run docker command on host.

+# GitHub integration
+because that solution should run on on private networks, github cant trigger a job by itself , in order to perform CI , jenkins scan every 1 minute github repository to check if something changed , in case a change was done , jenkins it-self trigger the job.